Khralis/bd-themes/README.md

 # bd-themes
-themes for better discord
-requested by some users on discord drop in your better discord theme folder to use.
+Themes for Better Discord I Fixed,Tweaked, or made on request.
+Drop the xxxxx.theme.css files into the themes folder and toggle on to use.